About Geolocation Policies

 Tip: Geolocations are supported with the Universal Policy Enforcement (UPE) solution if the on-premises ProxySG also is provisioned with the correct license.

-Because of how the Web Security Service determines the geolocation (country), this policy is best suited for the following Access Methods.
+Because of how the WSS determines the geolocation (country), this policy is best suited for the following connectivity methods.

 - Explicit Proxy

 - Sources—If the connectivity method is Firewall/VPN or Proxy Forwarding, the WSS receives the IP address of the client system; therefore, the service cannot properly determine the geolocation.
 For these methods, define policy based on the fixed locations (as defined in Service mode > Network > Locations).